Pros vs. Cons of Teaching English in South Korea

 3. Things to Do

 So much fun!
-You get to hang out in your own room with our friends and tons of alcohol.
+You get to hang out in your own room with my friends and tons of alcohol.
 And, belt your lungs out!

-There are tons of parks in Sejong to explore and even go hiking in.
-The biggest and the one we enjoyed the most was called Sejong Lake Park.
-There's mountains, a pond, shops, and even a stage!
+There are tons of parks in Korea to explore and even go hiking in.
+The biggest and the one I enjoyed the most in my city of Sejong was called Sejong Lake Park.
+There are mountains, a pond, shops, and even a stage!

-If you're willing to go to Daejeon, which is basically right next door to Sejong, you could also go to a baseball game at the Hanbat Baseball Stadium!
-We never went ourselves because it wasn't baseball season when we were there, but we'd heard great things about it!
+If you're willing to go to Daejeon specifically, you could go to a baseball game at the Hanbat Baseball Stadium!
+I never personally went because it wasn't baseball season when I was there, but I'd heard great things about it!
 It's very different from baseball games in America, as it turns out.

-You could also go to Seoul, which is about a 3 hour ride from Sejong.
-That supplies you with endless amounts of things to do!
-They even have a huge and fun amusement park called Everland.
+You could also go to Seoul, which is one of my favorite cities in the wold!
+That supplies you with endless amounts of things to do, such as a huge and fun amusement park called Everland.

 The nightlife in the whole country is phenomenal, especially in Seoul.
-They say New York City is the city that never sleeps, but we think that Seoul is truly the city that never sleeps!
-We went out once there, ate barbecue at a packed restaurant at 12 AM, then went out the clubs and bars until around 8 AM. ...And we didn't leave at that time because the clubs closed or something.
+They say New York City is the city that never sleeps, but I happen to think that Seoul is truly the city that never sleeps!
+I went out once there, ate barbecue at a packed restaurant at 12 AM, then went out the clubs and bars until around 8 AM. ...And I didn't leave at that time because the clubs closed or anything.
 There were still tons of people there and the clubs were bumpin'!
-We were just tired!
-It was incredible.
+I was just exhausted!
+And wanted McDonald’s.

 Best nightlife so far.
 For sure.

-Bikes: We rode our bikes everywhere in our city because it's a very bike-friendly city, much like the rest of the country!
+Bikes: I rode my bikes everywhere in my city because it's a very bike-friendly city, much like the rest of the country!

 Buses: Buses are everywhere and used very often by practically everybody.
 They're cheap, too, and go all over the country.

-Subways: We didn't have subways in Sejong, but there are subways in practically every other big city, like Daejeon, Seoul, Busan, and others.
+Subways: I didn't have subways in Sejong, but there are subways in practically every other big city, like Daejeon, Seoul, Busan, and others.

 Taxis: Taxis are abundant in Korea.
 As in most cities, it is the most expensive mode of transportation-- of course!
 However, it won't break the bank because they're pretty affordable, for the most part.